beville/ComicStreamer/README.md

 If you have web development or graphic design skills, and would like to help out, please contact me at comictagger@gmail.com.
 In particular, ComicStreamer needs a new logo!

+[Chunky Comic Reader](http://chunkyreader.com/) for iPad has added experimental ComicStreamer support.
+Pro upgrade required, but it's well worth it for the other features you get.
+Check it out!
+If you are comic reader developer (any platform), and would like to add CS support, please contact me if you need any special support or features.

 ----------

 #### Compiled Package Downloads